 • Ripley Soprano — Che Gossett (Literature)

-• Trace Tsui — Elisabeth Subrin (Film)
+• Tray Tsui — Elisabeth Subrin (Film)

 • Jeanne Vaccaro — Nelson Santos (Curatorial Practice)